 Baja looks forward to competitions each year, as it is the ultimate test of our vehicle’s performance.
-Each competition begins with three static events (design presentation, sales presentation, and cost report), four dynamic events (acceleration, hill climb, suspension & traction or rock crawl, and maneuverability), and a four-hour endurance race.
+Each competition begins with three static events (design presentation, sales presentation, and cost report), four dynamic events (acceleration, hill climb or sled pull, suspension & traction or rock crawl, and maneuverability), and a four-hour endurance race.
 Our team attempts to compete in at least two competitions per year.
 In doing so, we receive valuable feedback which we use to adjust our designs and make improvements for the following year.
 We continue to focus on building a robust, reliable vehicle, making calculated improvements to what has been an exceptionally successful platform in recent years.

 Weekly Meetings | Thursdays 11am in 192–132